orbeon/orbeon-forms-doc/configuration/advanced/javascript-css-assets.md

 ## JavaScript at the bottom of the page

+### With Orbeon Forms 2018.1 and newer

+With Orbeon Forms 2018.1 and newer, this feature is deprecated and scripts are by default placed within the `<head>` section with the `defer` attribute.

+### With Orbeon Forms 2017.2 and older

-This feature is enabled by default.
+With Orbeon Forms 2017.2 and older, this feature is enabled by default.

-The following property, if enabled, places external and inline JavaScript at the bottom of the page:
+The following property, if enabled, places external and inline JavaScript at the bottom of the page for performanc
+reasons:

 ```xml
 <property